-After reading a book by British Caryn Franklin, one of the greatest fashion experts worldwide, who directed and presented during 12 years one of the most important fashion television programs in the United Kingdom - The
+After reading a book by the British Caryn Franklin, one of the world's leading fashion experts, who directed and presented for 12 years one of the most important fashion television programs in the United Kingdom - The

-Clothes Show on the BBC -, I am forced to use his references mixed with my words, to define my vision and make a serious reflection on what it is, where the best thing should be fashion world.
+Clothes Show on the BBC -, I am forced to use his references mixed with my own words, to define my vision for you and make a serious reflection on what it is, where it is going and perhaps what it should be fashion world.

-How have you already noticed, and even if you have forgotten During the last years, the relationship between humans and clothing goes far beyond the functions of heat, protection or shelter.
-This relationship is rather a rich language with a lot of social meaning, which translates into recognition of power and can increase the identity of the individual or collective.
-In my opinion, and also Caryn's, Fashion is why the Great democracy because it adds topicality and importance to clothes that are fine and elegant, regardless of class hierarchies.
+How you have already realized, and although it has been forgotten In recent years, the relationship between humans and clothing goes far beyond the functions of warmth, protection or shelter.
+Rather, this relationship is a rich language with a lot of social meaning, which translates into recognition of power and can increase the identity of the individual or group.
+In my opinion, and also Caryn's, Fashion is why the Great democracy because it adds relevance and importance to clothes that are fine and elegant, regardless of class hierarchies.

-It is then that I wonder: are we going in the best direction when looking for our identity?
+It is then that I ask myself: are we going in the best direction when looking for our identity?

-Great contemporary designers such as Vivienne Westwood, John Galliano or Alexander McQueen have created, or still create, garments designed for the individuality of women and to last several years, under the principles of sustainability and fair trade.
-And all this without anxieties of supernatural beauty, complexes with the body or obsession with the baratero because in the end they create goods that remain current in time.
-That is Authenticity, Uniqueness and Power, the three principles that have governed Fashion for more than 5.000 years and that throughout history have made the activity of creating a garment an Art.
+The great contemporary designers such as Vivienne Westwood, John Galliano or Alexander McQueen have created, or still create, garments designed for the individuality of women and to last for several years, under the principles of sustainability and fair trade..
+And all this without anxieties of supernatural beauty, complexes with the body or obsession with the junk shop because in the end they create goods that remain current in time.
+That itself is Authenticity, Uniqueness and Power, the three principles that have governed Fashion for more than 5.000 years and that throughout History have made the activity of creating a garment an Art.